CODARcode/PerformanceAnalysis/sphinx/source/install_usage/run_chimbuko.rst

 	  QUERY="function(\$entry){ return \$entry['some_field'] == ${SOME_VALUE}; }"

+Alternatively the query can be set to "DUMP", which will output all entries.

 The function is applied sequentially to each element of the collection.
 Inside the function the entry is described by the variable **$entry**.
 Note that the backslash-dollar (\\$) is necessary to prevent the shell from trying to expand the variable.
 Fields of **$entry** can be queried using the square-bracket notation with the field name inside.
 In the sketch above the field "some_field" is compared to a value **${SOME_VALUE}** (here representing a numerical value or a value expanded by the shell, *not* a jx9 variable!).

 Some examples: